Ethereum (ETH) Price Prediction For 2021: Ethereum Has the Lead in the Crypto Market Now

 COVID-19 has turned out to be extremely beneficial for cryptocurrencies.
 Traditionally, cryptocurrencies have been seen as risk assets during their short lifespan, which means that they increase in value when the market sentiment is positive and traders are seeking higher returns on riskier financial instruments.
 When the sentiment turns negative, risk assets turn bearish, and that’s what Ethereum did when the coronavirus first made its way to Europe in February last year.
 Markets were still in normal mode back then, and cryptocurrencies tumbled lower.
 But, since the middle of March 2020, the world has changed, and cryptocurrencies have turned from risk assets into safe havens, towards which traders turn for safety in times of trouble.

 Bitcoin has been leading the crypto market as always, but Ethereum has had its fair share of gains as a safe haven for nearly a year.
 All the countries around the globe went through a severe crash in spring 2020, during the lockdown period, and despite a bounce in summer, the global economy is still suffering, with certain economies, like the Eurozone and the EU, probably heading toward a double dip recession.
-Governments and central banks have been pouring out excessive amounts of cash non-stop, and will continue to do so for at least a couple of years.
+Governments and central banks have been pouring out excessive amounts of cash non-stop, some of which spilled into cryptos and will continue to do so for at least a couple of years.
 In this environment, with the global economic meltdown and the excessive amount of cash in the markets, no traditional currency is safe to hold, so traders and investors are turning to cryptocurrencies more and more.

 Besides the economic difficulties, global politics have also helped fuel the bullish momentum in cryptocurrencies.
 The western political landscape is changing, which makes the situation increasingly uncertain from an economic and a social point of view.
 On the other side of the planet, it seems like China is cracking down on private capital and business people.
 The founder of Alibaba and the Ant Group, Jack Ma, hasn’t been seen for some time, and some even claim that he is missing.
 Some of the funds have been frozen, which is panicking other rich Chinese nationals, who are transferring their funds into cryptocurrencies.
 So, the digital market is benefiting from this new safe haven status, and as we will explain below, Ethereum is likely to keep this status, as the DeFi transactions keep soaring.